Splinter-ben/NodeChimp/README.md

-## Server NodeJS to interact with MailChimp
+## NodeJS App to interact with MailChimp API

 # Run the Server
 $ npm start